katherineyevsukov/web-Sprint-Challenge-User-Interface-and-Git/README.md

 3. What are the 4 areas of the box model?
-    Content - the items inside the box, like text or images Padding - the area around the content, but inside the border Border - what goes around the content and it's passing Margin - the area outside of the border
+    Content - the items inside the box, like text or images Padding - the area around the content, but inside the border Border - what goes around the content and it's padding Margin - the area outside of the border

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?